-I had the pleasure of visiting Susan Su, Head of Marketing at Reforge, at their office in San Francisco.
+I had the pleasure of visiting Susan Su, back when she was the Head of Marketing at Reforge, at their office in San Francisco.
 Susan and her team were apparently the only ones working that day, prior to a national holiday.
 Their office itself skips the typical San-Francisco-office style, positioned in a rather quiet space away from the Financial District, a few blocks from Duboce Park.
 We can say nothing that day was playbook-oriented.
 And that’s 100% suitable to what I learned from her right there: not following every content marketing playbooks can, in fact, create new paths to success.

 You’re welcome to watch the whole interview in the video above or read through my favorite takeaways on this article.

 And here goes the first one:

 Following on the steps of a success case from years ago won’t work

 Susan Su started our chat being very honest and straight to the point about content marketing cases and previous successful strategies:

 “Be careful about following any kind of case study or template or best practices from companies that started with content in 2010 or 2011 or 2007 or even 2013 any time prior to the last couple of years ago… Their stories are not very applicable anymore.”

 The main reason why you can’t do something someone else has done a couple of years ago and expect the same outcomes is not the plain fact that your company, team, purpose, market, persona, product (and so on) is unique.
 According to Susan, there is another factor that intervenes even more than all that: the ecosystem.